vyastreb/ai-terminal/README.md

 ### Options

-- `--model/-m`: Sets the MistralAI model to be used.
+- `--model/-m`: Sets the MistralAI model to be used (mistral-tiny, mistral-small or mistral-medium).
 Default is 'mistral-tiny'.
 - `--temp/-T`: Sets the temperature for the AI's responses.
 Default is 0.2.
 - `--tokens/-t`: Sets the maximum number of tokens in the response.
 Default is 2.
 - `--verbose/-v`: If set, prints the question or the whole history.